 The Accessory Bubble

-Don’t get too hung up on the universal tips or adapters that don’t come with units.
-The average is that 3 tips will be included, but it is not guaranteed with every unit.
-Even if a unit ships with tips, it doesn’t mean that they will be high quality tips.
-So in the end the tradeoff with price with getting a unit without tips and paying for them later is possibly a better bet than getting a unit with tips.
-For owners of air compressors already then this is a no brainer, as you will have some already laying around.
+Don’t get too hung up on the universal tips or adapters that aren’t included with some units.
+Usually, an average of 3 tips are included, but it is not guaranteed with every unit.
+Even if a unit ships with tips, it doesn’t mean that they will be high-quality.
+So in the end, getting a unit without tips and purchasing them separately is likely a better option than spending on a unit with tips included.
+For current air compressor owners, this is a no-brainer, as you will already have some lying around.

-Don’t short yourself on adapters if you are paying a premium for a great unit, as that can make the difference in whether the purchase was worth it to begin with.
-And don’t be afraid to clamor over units that come with their own carrying bag since the entire idea of a unit is to be portable, and if you’re bringing it with you in your car it is better in the bag that open and exposed.
+Don’t short yourself on adapters if you are paying a premium for a great unit because they can make all the difference.
+And don’t hesitate to prioritize units that come with their own carrying bag since the whole idea of these units is to be portable, and if you’re bringing one with you in your car it is better in the bag than open.
 This is something else to keep in mind if you plan on traveling with a portable unit — if you buy one without a case or bag, do you feel comfortable with it being exposed?
-Thinking of it like that will help you to make a wise purchase when the time is necessary.
+The answer to this question will help you make your choice.

 We could talk PSI all day but it won’t really matter if that’s all you’re looking at with a portable air compressor.
-The price of power comes with a long waiting time, unit overheating, and even long term damage.
-That’s why this list only contains the highest quality items that don’t skimp on power, but have a respectable waiting time in order to use that power.
+The cost of power is long wait times, overheating, and even long-term damage.
+That’s why this list only contains the highest quality items that don’t skimp on power, but have a respectable waiting time and stellar parts.

-One of the bigger blunders when it comes to portable units is thinking that smaller should mean less power.
-While most in the industry get this right and can balance the amount of power in a unit with its size, there are some that was just not up to the task.
+One of the bigger blunders when it comes to portable units is thinking that smaller means less power.
+While most manufacturers in the industry balance the amount of power with its size, there are some units that are just not up to the task.
 They are great air compressors, but they’re only good portable air compressors.
 A great portable air compressor takes the features of a bigger model and compacts it into a small travel size that can be stored and tucked away at will.
-It also consumes less power, has cord management, and is easy to read and use.
+It should also consume less power, have cord management, and be easy to read and use.

-That doesn’t mean that the product is a cheap plastic toy that can easily break, it merely means it is an advanced portable unit that is just as capable as a larger unit.
-The only real differences should be that of power, which the larger unit is expected to dominate with.
-There is also the lone motorcycle user, who probably only has 2 solid choices out of this entire list.
-At the very least those are two very good choices, so even if it’s a narrow choice it’s at least available.
-As the industry grows they may never fully cater to motorcyclist, but they will at least know that they are an available source.
-When that happens, expect a lot of good product to roll out their way as they work this untapped commodity.
+That doesn’t mean that the product is a cheap plastic toy that can easily break; it merely means it is an advanced portable unit that is just as capable as a larger unit.
+The only real differences should be that of power, which the larger unit will accomplish, which is to be expected.
+There is also the motorcycle user to consider who probably only has 2 solid choices out of this entire list.
+At the very least, those are two very good choices, so even if it’s a narrow choice, it’s a choice nonetheless.
+The industry may never fully cater to motorcyclists, but it will at least offer more available options.
+When that happens, expect a lot of good products to roll out.

 There are a couple of units that use a car battery rather than a wall outlet as a means to power the unit.
-While this has its pros and cons, the biggest con would be that the units that require the car battery also require the engine to be running.
-This can be a problem in multiple instance, but shouldn’t deter you from a particular unit.
+While this has its pros and cons, the biggest con would be that the unit requires the car battery to be running.
+This can be a problem in multiple instances, but shouldn’t deter you from a particular unit.

-In most cases you will be fine, but in those special cases you’ll probably wish you had made a different purchase.
+In most cases you will be fine, but at times you’ll probably wish you had made a different purchase.
 It’s just something to keep in mind when deciding on a unit that requires the car engine to be running.
-These are still very capable units that will get the job done 95% of the time, so don’t fret too much about the details when going in for a purchase.
+These are still very capable units that will get the job done 95% of the time, so don’t fret too much about the details when making a purchase.

 Don’t be afraid to look around this list until you find exactly what you want.
-There are a lot of big choices to make when choosing the best portable air compressor, and they go beyond price.
+Choosing the best portable air compressor is a big decision that goes beyond price.
 Portable air compressors themselves aren’t too expensive, even the best models from the name brands.
-A name brand unit is very affordable, but even so may not be the way you want to go when deciding on a portable air compressor.
-There is going to be some doubt on the first look but if you take the information here and compare it to a feature list of your own, then there is no doubt you will come away with exactly what you need.
+A name brand unit is very affordable, but even so, may not be the biggest factor.
+If you take the information here and compare it to a feature list of your own, then there is no doubt you will come away with exactly what you need.